carswellgould/fuel-google-oauth2/README.md

 		'secret'	=> $app_client_secret,
 	),
 	'update_token' => function($api) {
-		//this *must* contain logic to save and update your user's $access_token },
+		//this *must* contain logic to save and update your user's $access_token and $expires_at
+		//get the token
+	},
 ));
 ```